Maximus06/P11_Python_Testing/_spec/Tests Strategy.md

 ### Then for each feature, we are going to list test cases using these criteria:

 - Start with a non-trivial, happy path test case.
-- Then look at test cases that represent
+- Then look at test cases that represent:
     - interesting sets of input,
     - interesting starting states,
     - interesting end states, or
     - all possible error states.

 ## Features:
--
+- purchase place